digitaltrails/procno/README.md

    + Mouse-wheel zooming of the dot-size (remembered across restarts).
  * Alert forwarding.
    + CPU consumption alert for a set level and duration of CPU activity.
-   + Memory consumption alert for sustained growth for a set duration and RSS threashold.
+   + Memory consumption alert for sustained growth for a set duration and RSS threshold.
-   + Controls and options to enable/disable forwarding.
+   + Controls and options to enable/disable notifications.
  * User interface and configuration
-   + Panels undock for maximised or customised viewing.
    + Customised panel and window geometries are saved across application-restart and panel-docking.
    + Dynamic (no restart) support for desktop theme changes, including light/dark theme switching.
    + An option to run minimised in the system-tray with a quick-access tray context-menu.
-   + Full configuration UI, editing of config INI files is not required.
+   + Full configuration UI, editing of config files is not required.
    + The configuration UI includes a tab for customising many of the colors, including the color for each user.
    + If Config INI files are externally edited, the changes are automatically reloaded without requiring a restart.

-``Procno`` is a tool designed to increase awareness of background activity by monitoring the procfs and raising excess consumption as desktop notifications.
+``Procno`` is designed to increase awareness of background activity by monitoring the procfs and raising excess consumption as desktop notifications.
 Possibilities for it use include: